 What does your To Do list look like?
 Would you describe it as world-class?
 If not, then I challenge you to evolve it into a great source of pride.

-As long as you capture the above five C’s, your To Do list can take on any form.
+As long as you capture the above five Cs, your To Do list can take on any form.
 Contact me if you would like a few templates.
-Regardless, the key is to find a system that works for you.
+The key is to find a system that works for you.